 Berlin, Germany

 Instead of being split by a river (like Paris), Berlin was, of course, split by a wall for nearly thirty years.
 Although the wall fell in 1989, many of the neighborhoods that took shape when the city was divided into East and West Berlin are still intact.
 This historical division makes Berlin, a large city, easy to navigate.
 Each neighborhood has a name and many are centered on a “main” street or thoroughfare.
 The public transportation system (both the buses and the underground S-Bahn and U-Bahn) are well organized and efficient.
 Most underground lines run from 4 am until 1 am (some lines run for 24 hours on the weekend).
-If your map or your map skills fail you, you’ll have no problem finding a friendly local to help me out.
+If your map or your map skills fail you, you’ll have no problem finding a friendly local to help you out.

 YOU MAY ALSO LIKE: European Politeness!
 How To Say “Please” All Over Europe